rvantonder/lambda-gbc/README.md

  - GPU :      adds .037
  - INTERPRETER:    .05

+ First fix up rendering. it's a disaster.
+Do lists right.

+ Each instruction updates gpu. that's an expensive cost: extra memory reads/writes per instruction.
+Can we optimize:

+ a) how we do storage? bypass storage and use a mutable array outside of ctxt. how much is the speed gain?
+ b) minimize read/writes in gpu.

- For making interpreter faster, work in `only interpreter optimize speed`
+ For making interpreter faster, work in `only interpreter optimize speed`.
+Ideas: decode+lift up front (don't repeatedly lift re-encountered insns).

 ## TODO